The selected method is used for all internal communication. For example, when a

 Use member certificates to verify membership to a sharded

 cluster or a replica set.
-Member certificates are stored in
+Member certificate file paths are

-subject, must specify a non-empty value for at least one of the following attributes:
+Cluster member configuration must specify a non-empty value for at least one of the attributes used for authentication.
+By default, MongoDB accepts:

 the Organization (